Rahul11908/woty/replit.md

-✓ Integrated LinkedIn sign-in button to login page with proper routing ✓ Added LinkedIn authentication middleware and session management ✓ Database migration completed with LinkedIn fields ready for use
+✓ Integrated LinkedIn sign-in button to login page with proper routing ✓ Added LinkedIn authentication middleware and session management ✓ Database migration completed with LinkedIn fields ready for use ✓ Fixed LinkedIn OAuth callback and session handling to work with current Replit domain ✓ Resolved redirect issues by integrating server-side authentication with frontend state management ✓ Added LinkedIn ID display to user profiles and attendee cards throughout the application ✓ Implemented read-only LinkedIn ID field in profile edit dialogs with sync notification ✓ Enhanced attendee networking with visible LinkedIn information for all users ✓ Completed full LinkedIn Sign-In integration with profile data pulling and account creation

 ## User Preferences
 Preferred communication style: Simple, everyday language.